 For more detailed information on the Maine Coons lifespan, read my article How long do Maine Coon cats live?

 There are a large number of black Maine Coon breeders across the world.

-If you live in the United States, I recommend you contact the ‘Cat Fanciers Association’ to obtain a list of approved and reputable Maine Coon breeders.
+If you live in the United States, I recommend you contact the ‘Cat Fanciers Association’ to obtain a list of approved and reputable Maine Coon breeders nearby.

 Breeding Black Maine Coon Cats

-The genetics of the black Maine Coon cat are fascinating, and have a huge influence on the ability of two black cats giving birth to another black Maine Coon.
+The genetics of the black Maine Coon cat is fascinating and plays a huge role in the likelihood of two black cats giving birth to a black Maine Coon kitten.